The texture of rice is vital to how the consumer perceives the quality of the product.

 Stickiness and Adhesiveness

 As the shear blades return to the start of the cycle, the peak tension force indicates the stickiness in the cooked rice, correlating to the starch released during cooking.
 This texture may be desirable in some dishes.
-The TPA parameter of adhesiveness is the work required to fully release the chewed material from the mouth and is calculated from the area under the curve.
+The mechanical texture parameter of adhesiveness is the work required to fully release the chewed material from the mouth and is calculated from the area under the curve.
+This attribute's levels range from sticky, a low-level value typically perceived as the ideal quality for cooked rice, to gluey, which is indicative of overcooking.

 Got a question about a solution?
 Get in touch and speak to one of our Technical Sales Engineers now...